 Shuchona Foundation in High-level Intergovernmental Meeting on the Midpoint Review of the Asian and Pacific Decade of Persons with Disabilities, 2013-2022

-In November 2017, Shuchona Foundation Chairperson headed the Bangladesh delegation to the high-level meeting where she had a number of speaking engagements, chaired a session during the inter-ministerial segment, and also chaired a side event jointly organized by the Government of Bangladesh, UNESCAP and co-sponsored by WHO-SEARO.
-Additionally, Shuchona Foundation applied to be part of the working group on the Action Plan.
-COO Ms. Malka Shamrose accompanied her as representative from Shuchona Foundation with the aim to bring forth issues surrounding persons with Autism and NDDs in line with Shuchona’s objectives and strategic plan.
+In November 2017, Shuchona Foundation Chairperson headed the Bangladesh delegation to the high-level meeting where she had a number of speaking engagements, chaired a session during the inter-ministerial segment, and also chaired a side event jointly organized by the Government of Bangladesh, UNESCAP, and co-sponsored by WHO-SEARO.

 World Autism Awareness Day at UN HQ

-On 5th April, World Autism Awareness Day was observed at the UN HQ on the theme Empowering Women & Girls with Autism.
-A number of panel discussions were held in the morning at the event organised by UN Department of Public Information (UN, DPI).
-Additionally, there was an Autism Advantage Luncheon, and an exhibition of work done by representing organizations.
-Shuchona Foundation’s Chairperson was invited to speak at the panel session titled Ableism, racism, sexism…how they intersect.
-The Chairperson attended the event in her capacity as WHO Goodwill Ambassador for Autism in the Southeast Asia region, in addition to her other titles.
-The COO attended the events and organized the exhibition booth to represent the work of a number of organizations from Bangladesh.
+On 5th April, 2018, World Autism Awareness Day was observed at the UN HQ on the theme Empowering Women & Girls with Autism.
+A number of panel discussions were held at the event organized by UN Department of Public Information (UN, DPI).
+Shuchona Foundation’s Chairperson was invited to speak at the panel session titled Ableism, racism, sexism…how they intersect, which she attended in her capacity as WHO Goodwill Ambassador for Autism in the Southeast Asia region, in addition to her other titles.
+Additionally, an exhibition booth was organized by Shuchona Foundation which represented the work of a number of organisations from Bangladesh.